YunnuenGP/walter-lovevery-frontend/README.md

 ## Submission

 Once you're done, please email us with an archive of your repository.
 Kindly write a README detailing a description of your solution.
 This will help us understand your technical approach, design decisions and your ability to effectively communicate and document your work.

-## Results

-The code has been splitted into branches that has been chained together with pull requests.
-Use these chained Pull Requests to travel across different stages of the application in a more readable way.

-Tomorrow I'll be adding a loom video per pull request to briefly explain my thought process in every stage/branch.
-Once I got these videos up, I'll update this message accordingly.